 |Test piece No.||Tensile strength (MPA)||Fracture location|

-According to the test results, it can be seen that the tensile test results meet the specification requirements.
+Based on the test results, it is evident that the tensile test meets the specification requirements.

 6.3 Bending test

-Bending test is to assess the ability of materials to withstand deformation.
+The bending test assesses the materials’ ability to withstand deformation.

 6.4 Impact test

-The notch positions are located at the weld center, fusion line, fusion line 1mm, fusion line 2mm and fusion line 5mm respectively.
+The notch positions are located at various points along the joint, including the weld center, fusion line, fusion line 1mm, fusion line 2mm, and fusion line 5mm.